 BHP-backed SolGold makes second attempt on Canada's Cornerstone

-June 30 (Reuters) - BHP-backed SolGold Plc SOLG.L, the copper-gold company focused on Ecuador, is making a second attempt to take over Canada's Cornerstone Capital Resources CGP.V, more than a year after its previous approach was rebuffed.
+June 30 (Reuters) - BHP-backed SolGold Plc SOLG.L, the copper-gold company focused on Ecuador, is making a second attempt to take over Canada's Cornerstone Capital Resources CGP.V, whose largest shareholder said the approach is likely to be rebuffed.

-The all-stock transaction of 11 ordinary shares of SolGold for each Cornerstone share represents a premium of around 22% to the company's closing price on Monday, SolGold said in a statement.
+The all-stock transaction of 11 SolGold ordinary shares for each Cornerstone share represents a premium of around 22% to the company's closing price on Monday, SolGold said in a statement.

-At a market capitalisation of C$103.1 million ($75.35 million), Cornerstone has an 8% share in SolGold, making it its fourth biggest shareholder, and 15% in SolGold's project Cascabel, Refinitiv data shows.
+At a market capitalization of C$103.1 million ($75.35 million), Cornerstone has an 8% stake in SolGold, making it its fourth biggest shareholder, and 15% of the Ecuadorian entity owning the Cascabel project.

 It also has other gold, silver and copper projects in Ecuador and Chile.

-SolGold, in May announced it had agreed a financing package of up to $150 million with streaming company Franco-Nevada Corp to develop its Alpala project.
+SolGold in May announced a financing package of up to $150 million with streaming company Franco-Nevada Corp to develop its Alpala project.

-It made a previous approach in February 2019 to Cornerstone, representing a premium of around 20%, which the company rejected, saying it undervalued it.
+Its previous offer for Cornerstone in February 2019, representing a premium of around 20%, was rejected on the grounds that it was undervalued.

+"The previous proposal was dead on arrival.
+I expect it will be the same this time around," said Maxit Capital Chief Executive Bob Sangha, who owns a 19.4% stake in Cornerstone, according to Refinitiv.

 BHP BHP.AX, BHPB.L, the world's biggest miner, owns 15.31% of SolGold, while Australian gold miner Newcrest Mining Ltd NCM.AX owns 15.23%, Refinitiv data shows.